Michelle Kyle - Pianist, Cellist, Ensembles

 Michelle Karina Kyle (née Hunchak) began playing piano at age 4.
 At age 11, she began cello, and began playing piano professionally for five Ottawa dance studios.
 At age 16, she was assistant principal cellist of the Saskatoon Symphony.
 At age 17, she studied cello at Brandon University with Malcolm Tait.

 She completed her Bachelor of Music with Distinction at Wilfrid Laurier University, studying cello with Gisela Depkat and piano with Garth Beckett.
-She earned her Fellowship diploma from Trinity College of Music, London, England, considered equivalent to a doctorate in performance, then completed a Master of Music in piano performance at McGill University, as a student of Tom Plaunt.
+She earned her Fellowship diploma from Trinity College of Music, London, England, considered equivalent to a doctorate in piano performance without dissertation, then completed a Master of Music in piano performance at McGill University, as a student of Tom Plaunt.

 Michelle has performed as a soloist with orchestra and has won performance awards on both instruments, including First Prize in the Edward Johnson Music Competition as a cellist, top prizes in the National Competitive Festival of Music as a chamber music pianist, and Saskatchewan Arts Board grants.